Down with the Sickness: Lyrics

 The "abuse" segment is not included in the radio edit or the music video.

 Music video

 A music video composed of live concert footage was produced for the song.
 The song is known for its segment which features a boy being attacked and abused by his mother, which was not featured in the music video.
-The music video was recorded at the "Hollywood Casino Amphitheatre" (at the time the Tweeter Center) in Tinley Park, Illinois during Q101's Jamboree 2001.
+The music video was recorded at the "Hollywood Casino Amphitheatre" (named the Tweeter Center at the time) in Tinley Park, Illinois, during Q101's Jamboree 2001.